Have fun clicking through on the links where I’ve had a chance to put them in — and be thankful about how far technology has come!

 Pre-college

-Caltech and a contract in remote Alaska
+Caltech and a contract for remote Alaska

 JPL — paper tape, core memory, and a planetary colonization game

 My most prolific project in terms of typing was writing ~60KLOC in one semester when I wrote a planetary colonization game for my systems class.
 Turbo Pascal is still my favorite IDE.
+(Cursor, take note…)

 Oracle Database Kernel

-Oracle Media Server (a tiny piece of Netflix?)
+Oracle Media Server (foreshadowing of Netflix)

 My own A/V company